 Is a Bankruptcy Car Loan a Smart Choice?

-Filing for bankruptcy is the best thing you can do when you want to retake control of your financial life and get out from under a mountain of debt.
+Filing for bankruptcy might be the best thing you can do when you want to retake control of your financial life and get out from under a mountain of debt.
 But what happens when you discover you also need to replace your car at the same time?
-If you haven’t already filed for bankruptcy, go ahead and get that done first because then you’ll be eligible to work with lenders who specialize in bankruptcy car loans, and who might also be able to get you an interest rate better than trying to go with a traditional lender before you file.
-This is because the traditional lender is only going to look at your low credit score and will probably reject your application.
+If you haven’t already filed for bankruptcy, work with a qualified bankruptcy attorney to determine if you should file.
+If you do file, then you can start working with lenders who specialize in bankruptcy car loans.
+They may even be able to get you an interest rate better than trying to get a traditional loan before you file.
+This is because some lenders are only going to look at your low credit score and reject your application.
 But with bankruptcy car loan specialists, they will look past your low credit score to see how you’re taking actions to eliminate or reduce your debts, which puts you in a better position to take on a new car loan.

 What NOT to do with Bankruptcy Car Loan